abdulrahmanfci/abdulrahman93.github.io/_publications/2020-12-03-paper-title-number-1.md

 title: "Optimizing stock market execution costs using reinforcement learning"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
+excerpt: 'Keywords: Reinforcement learning, Machine learning, Finance.
-excerpt: '—Abstract: Stock market trading is a complex process where traders aim to maximize their expected return while minimizing associated risks.
+—Abstract: Stock market trading is a complex process where traders aim to maximize their expected return while minimizing associated risks.
 With the increasing availability of digital historical records, using automated agents for stock market